Double Dragon (Neo Geo): Reception

-In Japan, Game Machine listed Double Dragon for Neo Geo on their April 15, 1995 issue as being the thirteenth most-popular arcade game at the time.
+In Japan, Game Machine listed Double Dragon for Neo Geo as the thirteenth most popular arcade game of April 1995.
 According to Famitsu, the Neo Geo CD version sold over 3,851 copies in its first week on the market.

 The Neo Geo AES version was met with mixed reception from critics, although Andreas Knauf of German magazine MAN!AC regarded it to be better than Double Dragon V: The Shadow Falls on Super Nintendo.
 AllGame's Kyle Knight reviewed the Neo Geo AES version and praised the interactive stages, adequate character animations, sound design and controls but criticized the announcer's voice and low number of playable fighters.
 Nevertheless, Knight regarded it as "a surprisingly solid fighting game which has the dubious honor of being based on the Double Dragon movie."
 GamePro's The Axe Grinder gave the AES version a negative review.
 He praised the charge meter and the accuracy of the controls, but criticized the "remarkably subdued graphics" and concluded, "Normally, Double Dragon would just be average, but the silly aspects (the announcer) and goofy fighters (with some very standard moves) get in the way."
 Next Generation reviewed the AES version, rating it one star out of five, stating that "The template from which this one came should certainly be retired, but in the meantime Double Dragon is another in a long line of mediocre fighters for all those fighter junkies who somehow have made room in their heads for 50 different sets of super moves.
 You could do better."

 The Neo Geo CD version was also met with mixed reaction from critics, with Javier S. Fernández of Última Generación criticizing its loading times.
 Brazilian magazine Ação Games praised the audiovisual presentation, challenge, playability and originality, though they noted that the game needed more difficult bosses and variety of attacks.
 The Electric Playground's Victor Lucas commended the visuals, stage design, presentation, controls and sound design, stating that "Double Dragon, despite how old fashioned the title might suggest the game to be, is really worthy of a modern video game fighting fan's attention."
 Maximum found the game lacked originality, had poorly defined sprites, and suffered from subpar gameplay compared to other Neo Geo CD games.
 They scored it two out of five stars.
 Superjuegos's Bruno Sol gave very high remarks to the Tetsuo Hara-esque character designs, sound design and playability, stating that "After some really regrettable episodes like Double Dragon V, Billy and Jimmy are back on the right track."

 The PlayStation version was met with mixed reception as well.
 Consoles +'s Marc Menier and Gia To highly praised its visual presentation, audio design, longevity and playability.
 Pocket Gamer's Danny Russell criticized the lengthy loading times for being intrusive, regarding it to be a mediocre fighting game.